 7. Turn old plastic bags into creative tools

 We all have stashes of plastic bags hidden away in dark cupboards somewhere, so why not put them to use?
 There are many camera hacks you can do with a plastic bag.
-Inflate it and hold it in front of your flash to diffuse the light, softening up the shadows and creating a much more flattering look for portraits.
+Trap some air in it and hold it in front of your flash to diffuse the light, softening up the shadows and creating a much more flattering look for portraits.
 Or cut a whole in it and stick the lens through, ensuring it covers the outer areas of your glass.
 This will lead to a hazy, cloudy bokeh effect that you can use to frame your subject.

 Tip: Use colored bags for different effects, or use markers to add color to a clear bag.